ShubhamNegi1701/ai-webpage-assistant/README.md

 # AI Webpage Assistant

-A Chrome extension that allows users to chat with AI about any webpage content.
+Chat with AI about any webpage content!
+Ask questions, get summaries, and understand content better.

 ## Features
-- Chat interface for asking questions about webpage content
+- Ask questions about any webpage
-- Real-time webpage content analysis
+- Get instant AI-powered answers
-- OpenAI GPT-3.5 integration
+- Suggested questions for quick insights
-- Dynamic content updates while scrolling
+- Works on any webpage

-## Setup
+- Privacy-focused: Your API key stays local

-1. Clone the repository
+## Getting Started
-2. Open Chrome and go to `chrome://extensions/`
+1. Install the extension
-3. Enable "Developer mode"
+2. Get a free OpenAI API key ($5 free credit)
-4. Click "Load unpacked" and select the extension directory
+3. Enter your API key in settings
-5. Get an OpenAI API key from [OpenAI's website](https://platform.openai.com/api-keys)
+4. Click the extension on any webpage to start chatting!

-6. Click the extension settings and add your API key
+## Privacy

-## Usage
+- Your OpenAI API key is stored locally
-1. Visit any webpage
+- No data collection or tracking
-2. Click the extension icon
+- All webpage processing happens through your personal API key

-3. Ask questions about the webpage content
+## Support
-4. Get AI-powered responses based on the page content
+Need help?
+Email: nshubham2000@gmail.com

 ## Development
 - Built with JavaScript